biglizards/SoF-Notes/content/Locations/South Sorrows/Arx Dalorans.md

 Primary fortification and seat of power for the South Sorrows.
 Constructed haphazardly in layers, there is a tower and relatively low-lying fort surrounding it.

-Currently occupied by the Prefect of the South Sorrows, with a garrison force of 700 legionaries.
-(REALLY? that seems rather high)
+Currently occupied by the Prefect of the South Sorrows, with a garrison force of 750 legionaries.

 ## History